 • If you start at the park, you can float down the river with the current.

-• You must take water to drink; no facilities after Swampy’s.
+• You must take water to drink; there are no facilities after Swampy’s.

 • Take lots of sunscreen.
 I can’t tell you how many scorched bodies I’ve seen at the end of a four-hour tube ride!

-• If you are boating up from the Withlacoochee River, you will go under two bridges.
+• You will go under two bridges if you are boating up from the Withlacoochee River.
 The first has plenty of clearance; the second that connects to the Rainbow River is very low.
 Before you even attempt the second bridge, measure your boat height.
 It’s only about 9 feet maximum when water tables are low.
 We have to take our Bimini top down to fit under it.

 There are two fabulous restaurants: